-\end{proposition} \begin{remark}Proposition \ref{prop:fp_conv} shows that the minimal fixed points of the coupling operators $\Psi_{\kappa_L^{\pm}}$ converge to the minimal fixed points of $\Psi_{\kappa}$.
-While Lemma \ref{prop:converge} follows relatively straightforward from assumptions on $\kappa$ and the definition of $\Psi$, showing fixed point convergence is more involved.
-In our case an additional complication arises due to the increasing dimension of the step functions which depends on $L$. \end{remark}
+\end{lemma} \begin{remark} Lemma~\ref{lem:fp_conv} shows that the least fixed points of the coupling operators $\Psi_{\kappa_L^{\pm}}$ converge to the least fixed points of $\Psi_{\kappa}$.
+While Lemma \ref{lem:converge} follows relatively straightforward from assumptions on $\kappa$ and the definition of $\Psi$, showing fixed point convergence is more involved.
+In our case an additional complication arises due to the increasing dimension of the step functions which depend on $L$. \end{remark}